 Best practice performance

-The first commercial DC GIS has been in operation since 2001 in Japan with ±250 kV in ±500 kV design.
-In 2019 a new installation in Japan is going into operation with a rated voltage of ±250 kV.
-The first offshore installation with ±320 kV rated voltage is expected to be in operation in 2023.
-Development of DC GIS up to ±550 kV is completed.
+The first commercial DC GIS has been in operation since 2001 in Japan with ± 250 kV in ± 500 kV design.
+In 2019, a new installation in Japan is going into operation with a rated voltage of ± 250 kV.
+The first offshore installation with ± 320 kV rated voltage is expected to be in operation in 2023.
+The development of DC GIS up to ± 550 kV is completed.